-NORAH ("Noise Related Annoyance, Cognition, and Health") is the most extensive investigation into the effects of exposure to aviation, road and rail traffic noise that has ever been carried out in Germany.
+NORAH ("Noise-Related Annoyance, Cognition, and Health") is the most extensive investigation into the effects of exposure to aircraft, road and rail traffic noise that has ever been carried out in Germany.
 It was conducted by nine independent scientific institutes from all over Germany.
-The client is the Umwelt- und Nachbarschaftshaus, a subsidiary of the Land of Hessen and part of the Frankfurt Airport and Region Forum.
-Alongside the government of Hessen, communities, Fraport AG and Lufthansa were also involved in the financing.
+The client was the Umwelt- und Nachbarschaftshaus, a subsidiary of the state of Hessen and part of the "Forum Flughafen und Region".
+Alongside the state of Hessen, communities, Fraport AG and Lufthansa were also involved in the financing.

 Contents

-Overview of the Blood Pressure Study → page 2
+Overview of the Blood Pressure Study

+→ Page 2

-Selection of the study participants → page 4
+Selection of the study participants

+→ Page 4

-Results and discussion → page 6
+Results and discussion

+→ Page 6

-Interview with the study director → page 10
+Interview with the study director

+→ Page 10

+Outlook

-Outlook → page 12
+→ Page 12

 The NORAH Study examined the long-term effects of traffic noise on health, quality of life and early childhood development in the Rhine-Main region.
 The initiator of the study was the Airport and Region Forum (ARF).
 The scientists were accompanied from the start by an external Scientific Advisory Board for Quality Assurance (WBQ).
 This is what distinguishes NORAH from similar, predecessor studies.
 The study addressed some of the most topical issues currently being dealt with by international noise impact research.
 It also covered a wider range of investigation aspects than previous studies.
 In order to find out more about how human beings respond to traffic noise, the NORAH scientists also looked at the medical histories of around one million people, and reconstructed the noise exposure at around 900,000 addresses in the Rhine-Main Region.

 A total of five sub-studies form the core of the NORAH Study.
 Each one builds on the current international state of research.
 In addition to this, highly complex and innovative techniques were used to calculate the acoustic exposure.
 In this edition of "NORAH Knowledge" we present the results of the Blood Pressure Study, one of the five sub-studies.

 Further information on the NORAH Study is available on the Internet at www.laermstudie.de.
 There you can also subscribe to the newsletter "NORAH Brief".

 Contact

 Please address any questions about the NORAH Study to the Umwelt- und Nachbarschaftshaus: Gemeinnützige Umwelthaus GmbH Rüsselsheimer Str.
 100 65451 Kelsterbach